 Do I need to carry a steroid card?

-Anyone taking oral steroids for more than three weeks should be given a steroid treatment card.
+Anyone taking oral steroids or a high dose of inhaled steroids for more than three weeks should be given a steroid treatment card.
 Small enough to keep in your purse or wallet, this card has room to record the details of your dose and your condition(s).
 This is so that if you ever need any medical treatment and you're not able to communicate (you're having an asthma attack, for example), the people treating you know you're taking prednisolone and can plan your treatment accordingly.
 If you are taking oral steroids, or high-dose inhaled steroids, for more than three weeks then you should never suddenly stop them.

 Remember, if you have any concerns or are worried about taking oral steroids, you can always call the Asthma UK Helpline on 0300 222 5800 (Mon to Fri; 9am to 5pm) to speak to one of our friendly asthma nurses.
 To email an asthma nurse, fill in the Helpline Contact Form and you’ll receive a reply within five working days.